MobilePayDev/MobilePayDev.github.io/docs/reporting/overview.md

 The main objective is to make it easier for you to do reconciliation on your side.
 We at MobilePay will provide you a detailed list of transactions (payments, fees, refunds) to help with that.
 :::info
-Reporting API lets you fetch transactions from **all products** offered by MobilePay:
+Reporting API lets you fetch transactions from these products offered by MobilePay:

 - App payments
 - Subscriptions